 In the recent times, which we would call the ‘modern age’, there has been a cumulative feeling that people are increasingly getting isolated.
 There has been a marked alienation within the social fabric and people live like ‘islands’.
 In more ways than one, the factor responsible for this has been accounted to the way we live, or more precisely the structures that we live in.

 Buildings have a deep psycho-social impact on human behavior.
-Increasing stress among educated professionals, failure in relationships (high divorce rates for instance), unrest among teenagers (high schools shootings being a case in point), are all accounted to the simple fact that our entire life is spent within walled confines, leaving little room for healthy inter-personal bonding.
+Our entire life is spent within walled confines, leaving little room for healthy inter-personal bonding.
 It doesn’t foster in us a sense of accommodating others in our space.
 Instead, it breeds segregation within our community.

 It has been noticed that when affluent Americans cordon themselves away from the community through enclosed neighborhoods, it leads to misunderstanding, fear, and stereotyping within the society.
 Therefore, as proud modernists, we should ideally have open cities, where people of all incomes, races and backgrounds would steer through their lives in mutual harmony.

 By laying the principles of New Urbanism to practice, people will educate themselves to value others in greater esteem and social networks would healthily expand.
 It would be a fashion to walk to the destination and ditch the car in the garage.